 Wired Connectivity | 1 x 2.5 GbE Port 1 x 1 GbE Port |

 If several people use the internet at the same time, these speeds will be able to handle that without any issues.
 You can still stream 4k/8k videos, play online games, and work efficiently.
+This Eero Pro 6E review proved to me just how useful this router really is for families.

 Talking about the range, each satellite covers 2,000 sq. ft., which is very impressive.
 But the wireless range would usually vary depending on your house’s structure.
 If your home has thick walls or it has plenty of obstructions, the range and speed would be different.

 Nevertheless, the Eero Pro 6E still provides an incredible range.
-At 20 ft. away from the router, it was able to give 1200-1400 Mbps speeds.
-Then at 100 ft., it gives 100-200 Mbps.
+At 20 ft. away from the router, I was able to achieve 1200 Mbps speeds.
+However at 100 ft., I was able to consistently get 100-200 Mbps.

 Features and Design

-Dimension | L: 139mm x W: 139mm x H: 55.23 mm |
+Dimensions | L: 139mm x W: 139mm x H: 55.23 mm |

 Eero Secure | ✔ |